ericbigpanda/docs.bigpanda.io/_integrations/appdynamics.md

 <!-- section-separator -->

-#### Login
+#### Login to AppDynamics

 Login to the AppDynamics Controller.

-For every application you have configured in AppDynamics, please follow steps 6-7.
+For every application you have configured in AppDynamics, please follow steps 7-8.

 <!-- section-separator -->